Mrs Kirkham's Lancashire

 At Lower Beesley Farm near Goosnargh Village in the county of Lancashire, England, the Kirhkam family is making the world's last authentic raw-milk Lancashire cheese.

 Residents of the property for over 70 years, the Kirhkams have made cheese here for three generations.
 It all started with Ruth, Mrs. Kirkham herself, in 1978.
 Eventually she handed the cheesemaking operation over to her son Graham, who runs the business today alongside his partner Kellie, their two sons, and a small staff.
 Milk is sourced from the farm's own herd of Holstein Friesian cows.

 Production of Lancashire is quite a unique process.
 Each morning raw, cooled milk from the previous evening's milking is added to warm, morning milk.
 Starter culture and rennet are added before the curd is cut by hand and allowed to settle, thereby retaining as much fat as possible within the curd.

-The larger wheels continue to mature for up to 12 months, at which point flavors are at their fullest and most rounded.
+Larger wheels continue to mature for up to 12 months, at which point flavors are at their fullest and most rounded.
 Midi size wheels are usually sold at after three months.

-The texture of Lancashire is moist, rich, crumbly and creamy - in fact locals refer to it as "buttery crumble," while Graham Kirkham calls it "fluffy monster!"
+The texture of Lancashire is moist, rich, crumbly and creamy - in fact locals refer to it as "buttery crumble," while Graham Kirkham calls it "fluffy monster."